Icinga/icinga2/doc/12-troubleshooting.md

 ## <a id="check-command-definitions"></a> Where are the check command definitions?

-Icinga 2 ships additional [plugin check command definitions](6-icinga-template-library.md#plugin-check-commands) which are included using
+Icinga 2 features a number of built-in [check command definitions](6-icinga-template-library.md#plugin-check-commands) which are included using

     include <itl>
     include <plugins>

 in the [icinga2.conf](4-configuring-icinga-2.md#icinga2-conf) configuration file.
-These configurations will be overridden on upgrade, so please send modifications as proposed patches upstream.
+These files are not considered configuration files and will be overridden on upgrade, so please send modifications as proposed patches upstream.
 The default include path is set to `LocalStateDir + "/share/icinga2/includes"`.